r-carissimi/fluffy/README.md

-# Fluffy - AI powered photo description
+# Fluffy - AI powered photo describer
 Automated image description based on Tensorflow

 ## How it works